 EFFECTIVE DATE.
-The merger will be effective upon the approval of the merger agreement by the North Point shareholders and the filing of a certificate of merger with the Georgia Secretary of State.
+The merger will be effective upon the approval of the Agreement and Plan of Merger by the North Point shareholders and the filing of a certificate of merger with the Georgia Secretary of State.
 The merger also is subject to approval by the Board of Governors of the Federal Reserve System and the Department of Banking and Finance of the State of Georgia.
 The approval of the Board of Governors of the Federal Reserve System has been received.
 Management of United and North Point anticipate that the merger will become effective in the third quarter of 2000.